 Identify Suitability of Employees in a Job Position

 An underperforming employee may be more suited for another position in the company.
 The forced ranking with adequate analysis and HR intervention can identify other positions for employees.
 By digging deeper into the competencies, strengths and career plans of employees and placing them in positions which map better to their capabilities, HR can play a key role in employee development.

 Manage Training Needs

 The training management talks about the importance of the correct allocation of training to employees.
 The bell curve graph can help identify the training that is most applicable to different categories of employees.

 Using the bell curve model in performance management may be considered a rigid approach for rating employees.
 Sometimes managers need to put employees in specific gradients just for the sake of bell curve requirements.
 This happens more often when the manager’s teams are small.

 Loss of Morale

-The bell curve performance appraisal creates doubts in the mind of both managers and employees, who may worry about the possibility of an exit during tough job market conditions.
+The bell curve appraisal creates doubts in the mind of both managers and employees, who may worry about the possibility of an exit during tough job market conditions.
 This may lead to a loss of morale and further deterioration of job performance.

 Not Suitable for Small Companies

 While there is an ongoing debate on the bell curve based normalization methodology, an additional 360 feedback may help ease some of these doubts.
 Employees’ desired and actual performance can be viewed through a bell curve in Empxtrack’s Appraisal dashboards.
-The bell curve for performance appraisal can be normalized or used to view the performance gaps of employees.
+The bell curve can be normalized or used to view the performance gaps of employees.